bnb/jsconf-eu-led/README.md

 ### Submit Your Functions

-Ready to run your animation on the actual LED art object?
+Ready to run your animation on the actual LED art piece?
 Here's how:

 - Head over to the [submission][submit-and-queue] site.
 - Put the URL of your Azure Function in the `Azure Function Endpoint` field.